GrahamDumpleton/mod_wsgi/docs/user-guides/quick-configuration-guide.rst

 directory can be used.
 To do this the Directory directive must be used::

     <Directory /usr/local/www/wsgi-scripts>
+    # Apache 2.2
     Order allow,deny
     Allow from all

+    # Apache 2.4
+    Require all granted
     </Directory>

 Note that it is highly recommended that the WSGI application script file in